 Choose the work category before you hire offshore.

-Use this hub to compare admin, support, sales ops, marketing ops, finance admin, recruiting, research, reporting, and agency delivery work.
+Use this hub to compare admin, support, software support, sales ops, marketing ops, finance admin, recruiting, research, reporting, and agency delivery work.
 Pick the function first, then turn it into one clear role.

 Common work categories mapped to existing scorecards, services, guides, and role paths.